The transferability of sin: punishing

 We suspect that there are a number of reasons why there is little direct mention by Christian pastors, priests, ministers and theologians of the transmission of sin theme in the Bible:

-To avoid the direct discussion of the transmission of sin theme, Christian leaders tend to avoid discussion on the transmission of sin from Adam and Eve to us down through the centuries.
+Christian leaders tend to avoid discussion on the transmission of sin from Adam and Eve to us down through the centuries.
 Rather, they discuss how Adam and Eve's actions introduced sin into a previously perfect world, and caused death to enter the universe for the first time.
 The Roman Catholic church considers the mechanism of the inter-generational transmission of sin to be a mystery.

 The following information sources were used to prepare and update the above